500th Air Expeditionary Group: Cold War

 The 500th Air Refueling Wing was activated and established in 1963 as part of Strategic Air Command at Selfridge AFB, Michigan.
 The wing replaced the 4045th Air Refueling Wing at Selfridge, absorbing its personnel and assets.

 The 4045th Wing had been established at Selfridge on 1 January 1959, along with three maintenance squadrons and a security unit and assigned to Second Air Force.
-The 44th Air Refueling Squadron and 307th Air Refueling Squadron moved from Chennault AFB, Louisiana in June 1960 and were assigned to the wing as its operational squadrons.
+The 44th Air Refueling Squadron and 307th Air Refueling Squadron moved from Chennault Air Force Base, Louisiana in June 1960 and were assigned to the wing as its operational squadrons.
 In September, the wing was reassigned to the 17th Air Division.

 In 1962, in order to perpetuate the lineage of many currently inactive bombardment units with illustrious World War II records, Headquarters SAC received authority from Headquarters USAF to discontinue its Major Command controlled (MAJCON) wings that were equipped with tactical aircraft and to activate Air Force controlled (AFCON) units, most of which were inactive at the time which could carry a lineage and history.
+(Note: MAJCON units could not carry a permanent history or lineage.
+Ravenstein, Charles A. (1984).
+"A Guide to Air Force Lineage and Honors".)
 As a result, the 4045th was replaced by the newly constituted 500th Air Refueling Wing on 1 January 1963.
+(Note: Although the 500th Wing was a new organization, it continued, through temporary bestowal, the history, and honors of the World War II 500th Bombardment Group.
+It was also entitled to retain the honors (but not the history or lineage) of the 4045th.
+This temporary bestowal ended in January 1984, when the wing and group were consolidated into a single unit.)

 The two refueling squadrons were reassigned to the 500th wing.
 The 4045th's maintenance and security squadrons were replaced by ones with the 500th numerical designation of the newly established wing.
 Each of the new units assumed the personnel, equipment, and mission of its predecessor.
 The wing was reassigned to the 40th Air Division on 1 July 1963.

 The wing supported SAC bombardment and Tactical Air Command fighter aircraft with air refueling and occasionally deployed segments of its tanker force overseas to support unit movements and special operations.
 The unit was discontinued and inactivated on 15 December 1964.
 The two units were consolidated in 1984.